 Content developers and item writers typically work for publishing or assessment companies and are tasked with developing content for standardized tests or writing lesson outlines and content for educational textbooks.
 While a master’s degree is not always required for content developers, experience in teaching almost always is.
 And if you want to work as a content developer it is more than likely that you will need to have a master’s degree coupled with subject-specific experience in the teaching field.

 A Quick Reminder: Master of Arts in Teaching vs. Master of Education

-If you are just beginning to consider how higher education could help you advance, it is important to distinguish an M.Ed. vs. an MAT.
+If you are just beginning to consider how higher education could help you make progress toward your career goals, it is important to distinguish between an M.Ed. vs. an MAT.
 This is important because, although they may sound extremely similar, these two degrees are actually very different.

 A Master of Education degree is designed for current educators who would like to expand their understanding of teaching theories, pedagogy and strategies.
 Students in an M.Ed. program not only want hands-on, practical skills they can implement in their classroom, they might also have aspirations of expanding their career beyond the classroom and working in the broader world of academia.
 So, if you are interested in any of the careers mentioned above, an M.Ed. is the best choice.

 A Master of Arts in Teaching on the other hand is designed to give current and prospective teachers the skills they will need to be effective in the classroom.
-If you are currently teaching and would like to stay in the classroom but gain additional subject-specific skills and strategies to enhance your teaching, the MAT is for you.
+If you are currently teaching and would like to stay in the classroom but gain additional subject-specific skills and strategies to enhance your teaching, the MAT may be right for you.